-Of the 25,000 mine workers in the Birmingham district threefourths are colored.
+Of the 25,000 mine workers in the Birmingham district three-fourths are colored.
 One-fourth of the miners in western Kentucky are Negroes, and there are 25,000 Negro miners in West Virginia.

 The lumber industry in the South is composed almost entirely of Negro workers.
 Many Negro women and boys are employed in tobacco, mostly in re-handling.
 In the whole textile industry of the country 17,477 Negro men and 7,257 women are employed, mostly as draymen, scrubbers, and janitors.
 By special legislation in South Carolina a few years ago, complete segregation was enforced in all textile operations.
 In the southern cotton industry there are very few Negroes working at the machines, such work being reserved for the whites.
+It is a Jim Crow industry.